 ACRA also promotes and facilitates the development of the accountancy sector and raises public awareness on corporate governance practice in Singapore.

-For a detailed picture of the complex mission of the Accounting and Corporate Regulatory Authority, please contact our specialists in Singapore.
+For a detailed picture of the complex mission of the Accounting and Corporate Regulatory Authority or for more information on how to open a company in Singapore, please contact our company incorporation specialists.